-I’m here to give you a few nontraditional ideas that are still cute and clever.
+I’m here to give you a few nontraditional ideas to decorate your yard for Christmas that are still cute and clever.

 Take these giant ball ornaments, for example.
 I think they look like so much fun!
 Problem is, I see them and think I have to use them on a Christmas tree.
 That, and I don’t actually want to buy oversized hangings.

 That is why they are such a great idea!
 They’re made by spray-painting a deli container, then pasting it onto a giant play ball.

 So, next time your kids raid that mesh bouncy ball area at Wal-Mart, you’ll have a use for the ones they guilt you into buying.
 This is an easy way to decorate your hard for the holidays.